antononcube/Raku-Algorithm-KDimensionalTree/README-work.md

     - Instead of creating an KDTree object etc.
     - This might require making a functor `nearest-function`
     - This is better done in a different package
+- [X] DONE Extensive correctness tests
+  - Derived with Mathematica / WL (see the resources)
 - [ ] TODO Documentation
   - [X] DONE Basic usage examples with text plots
   - [ ] TODO More extensive documentation with a Jupyter notebook